|Common Names||Papa rucki, Choque pitu, Ocucuri|

 Solanum curtilobum is perhaps better included among the cultivated species than the wild, but as species that has two-fifths wild genetics, the dividing line isn’t entirely clear.
 This species is treated more like a wild species in breeding programs.
 Of the three frost-resistant hybrid species, this is the most similar to domesticated tetraploid potatoes and the easiest to breed with.
 The specific epithet means “short nightshade,” which might refer to the whole plant, but probably refers to the often short, broad leaves.

-This species is cultivated primarily in the highest elevations of the Andes, from northern Peru to southern Bolivia, where S. tuberosum ssp. andigenum will not survive due to frost.
+This species is cultivated primarily in the highest elevations of the Andes, from northern Peru to southern Bolivia, where S. tuberosum group andigenum will not survive due to frost.
 None of the accounts of this species that I have found indicate that it has ever been found in Colombia, but the USDA lists three accessions from Colombia, which is a puzzle.
 Plants look similar to Andean tetraploids and grow quite large under short day conditions, with some plants producing vines as much as seven feet long.
 Tubers most commonly have blue skin and white flesh.
 They do not have the kind of diversity of form found in either parent species and are typically round to oval with shallow eyes.
 The flowers are usually blue.
-Some accessions of this species are high in glycoalkaloids and is only consumed after processing into the freeze-dried form known as chuño, but the accessions available in the USA are all non-bitter and edible fresh.
+Some accessions of this species are high in glycoalkaloids and are only consumed after processing into the freeze-dried form known as chuño, but the accessions available in the USA are all non-bitter and edible fresh.

 There are two proposed origins of S. curtilobum.
-The first case is hybridization between tetraploid S. tuberosum ssp. andigenum and S. juzepczukii (Hawkes 1962), making its genetic composition 60% S. tuberosum ssp. andigenum and 40% S. acaule.
+The first case is hybridization between tetraploid S. tuberosum group andigenum and S. juzepczukii (Hawkes 1962), making its genetic composition 60% S. tuberosum and 40% S. acaule.
 The tuberosum parent is tetraploid and 4EBN, while S. juzepczukii is triploid and 2EBN.
-To cross successfully, S. juzepczukii must have provided an unreduced (2n) gamete, giving the combination of a 2x tuberosum gamete and a 3x S. juzepczukii gamete for a 5x (pentaploid) progeny.
-The second case is hybridization between triploid S. tuberosum ssp. andigenum and S. acaule (Gavrilenko 2013).
+To cross successfully, S. juzepczukii must have provided an unreduced (2n) gamete, giving the combination of a 2x S. tuberosum gamete and a 3x S. juzepczukii gamete for a 5x (pentaploid) progeny.
+The second case is hybridization between triploid S. tuberosum group andigenum and S. acaule (Gavrilenko 2013).
 In that case, the triploid andigena would have acted as the female parent with a 2n ovule and S. acaule would have fertilized with normal haploid pollen.
 The second case seems less likely, simply because 2n ovules are produced in lower numbers than 2n pollen.

-Although it has an odd ploidy, S. curtilobum is self-compatible and is able to cross with other 4EBN species.
+Although it has an odd ploidy, S. curtilobum is self-compatible and is able to cross with other 4EBN potato species.
 These crosses typically produce near-tetraploid aneuploids; that is, tetraploids with some extra chromosomes.
-If these aneuploids are backcrossed to the tetraploid parent or produce seed through self-pollination, they tend to lose the extra chromosomes.
+If these aneuploids are back-crossed to the tetraploid parent or produce seed through self-pollination, they tend to lose the extra chromosomes over several generations.

 S. curtilobum has not been synthesized by crossing the putative parent species.
 This might be because it is hard to get the required 2n gamete from S. juzepczukii or it could be an indication that the hypothesized parents are not correct.

-Vega (1995) found that this species is a little more frost tolerant than domesticated potato.
+Vega (1995) found that this species is a little more frost tolerant than S. tuberosum.